The Mental Health Solution . com

 I made my views clear to the mother without saying so directly.
 I had still taken a risk.

 Getting a psychiatrist to discontinue all drugs is about as likely as winning the lottery.
-Usually, they will simply change the medication.
+Usually, they will simply change the medication—with different or worse bad results.

 If your doctor is unable to find a medical reason for your depression, he will tell you that you have a "chemical imbalance" and prescribe psychotropic drugs.
-Usually, taking these drugs is a really bad idea.
+Taking these drugs is usually a really bad idea.

 There are definite changes in brain chemistry associated with depression.
 However, these changes are themselves the result of negative thinking and/or of demons exercising a Spiritual Foothold.
 Medical science does not believe in the existence of demons and does not understand spiritual warfare.